 - Analytical and/or reflective statements exploring processes of rehearsal, practice, or performance (solo or ensemble)

 - Focused performance/analysis discussion of a brief musical excerpt

 - Thoughts on performance/analysis intersections in jazz, popular music, and non-Western music

 Submissions should be sent to submissions manager Nathan Pell using the form below.
-Submissions will be curated by an editorial board drawn from PAIG members.
+Submissions will be edited and curated by an editorial board drawn from PAIG members:

 - Daniel Barolsky (Beloit College)

 - Ellen Bakulina (University of North Texas)

 - Edward Klorman (McGill University)